waimea-igdaikee/300dtd-cadet-planner-website/docs/3-sprint-3-refinement.md

 Now that my website was fully functional, it was time to add colour.

-I showed the final colour sceme to my stakeholers:
+I showed the final colour scheme to my end-users:

 ![Peach-coloured table](screenshots/allocations_table_1.png)

-While they all liked the colour, some members, particually [certian stakeholder group] found it hard to read, therefore accessibility was bad.
+While they all liked the colour, some end-users, especially some officers, found it hard to read - meaning I had an accessibility problem.
 To maximise accessibility while keeping the aesthetically pleasing colour scheme, I have made the table itself white to maximise contrast, while keeping the peach border:

 ![White, readable table](screenshots/allocations_table_2.png)

-My stakeholders all liked this change.
+My end-users were all in support of this change.

 ## Final Implementation

-The web app is fully implemented with a refined UI:
+My website is fully implemented with a refined UI:

 ![Refined allocations page](screenshots/refine_allocations.png)

 ![Refined roles page](screenshots/refine_roles.png)

-Note how with the above roles image, we've decided to have the peach colour throughout instead of a white insert.
-This is based on feedback.
+Note how with the above roles image, we've decided to have the peach colour throughout instead of a white insert - this is based on end-user feedback.

 ![Refined personal statistics page](screenshots/refine_stats_personal.png)

 ![Refined unit statistics page](screenshots/refine_stats_unit.png)

 ---

 ## Testing Features

 I'll now go through and test all my website's features.
-Similarly to the testing in sprint 2, I'll be testing the functionality, but here I'll also be testing the user experience in terms of usability and asthetics.
+Similarly to the testing in sprint 2, I'll be testing the functionality, but here I'll also be testing the user experience in terms of usability and aesthetics.

 ## Testing allocations